Welcome My Dear Friend

-My main interest in this great hobby is CW and everything to do with it.
+My main interest and passion in this great hobby is CW and everything to do with CW.

 I am a member of the Straight Key Century Club (SKCC) and enjoy exchanging SKCC numbers with other members.
 It is a brilliant Club with great members.
 There are regular events and sprints and they also offer lots of different awards and incentives.
 If you use a straight key, bug or sideswiper (mechanical key), no matter what your skill level, I highly recommend and urge you to join.
 You can gain more information at: www.skccgroup.com

 Being very passionate about CW I continuously strive to improve both my sending and receiving skills.
 I do hope that this great art is never lost and would encourage anyone of any age to take the time and effort to learn this very rewarding and enjoyable skill.

 I do support and comply with the DX Code of Conduct and strongly encourage others to do likewise.
 For more information please visit here.

 Contesting and chasing DX in CW is another challenging and enjoyable aspect of the hobby which I thoroughly enjoy.
 I do try and participate in as many CW contests as possible.

 LOTW is my preferred and main QSL method.
 However, if you work me and would like to exchange QSL cards please take the time to read my QSL Policy below to avoid any disappointment.

 Hope to work you on the bands soon.

 ARRL A1-Op, CWops #1196, SKCC #10820T, FISTS #14164, A1 Club #2199,

 LOTW: My logs are uploaded to LOTW on a regular basis.